MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

 ## Debug code

 When you write code, you should run it and test it for bugs.
 Visual Studio's debugging system lets you step through code one statement at a time and inspect variables as you go.
-You can set *breakpoints* that stop execution of the code at a particular line.
-You can observe how the value of a variable changes as the code runs.
+You can set *breakpoints* that stop execution of the code at a particular line, and observe how the variable value changes as the code runs.

 Set a breakpoint to see the value of the `username` variable while the program is running.